In This Guide

 - Backups: daily backups, retention policy, and proof of restore tests.

-- Incident handling: escalation path, communication plan, and who talks to vendors/insurers.
+- Incident handling: escalation path, communication plan, and who talks to vendors and insurers.

 When Onsite Still Makes Sense